A whole world of apps

 Edit and illustrate

-Edit your photos or create professional illustrations and designs with tools like Gimp and Inkscape, available in the Ubuntu Software Centre.
+Edit your photos or create professional illustrations and designs with tools like Gimp and Krita, available in the Ubuntu Software centre.

 An open source operating system